 The great thing about making your own scrubs at home is that you can customize them to fit your skin needs precisely.
 Do you like how soft oils from a scrub leaves your skin?
 Or do you prefer a non-oily recipe that will wash off easily and prep your skin for moisturization?
 This article will provide you with a few different recipes that you can customize into your own perfect concoction.

-Tip: For any of these scrubs, if you find your scrub is too dry, add a little more liquid.
+Tip: For any of these recipes, if you find your scrub is too dry, add a little more liquid.
 Likewise, if it is too wet, add a bit more sugar.

 This is an excellent scrub to make that you can whip up quickly.
 It's a simple scrub, yet very effective.

 - Mix 1 part honey and 1 part brown sugar together until the sugar is moistened.
 I usually find that it takes about 1/4–1/2 cup mixture to cover the entire body.

 - Hop in the shower and rub the mixture in small circles all over the skin, especially in the dry places that need some extra love.